We take the privacy and security of your NPPI seriously and believe it is important that you understand:

 Confirmations.
 You may not opt out of confirmation e-mail messages and messages that are part of the service to which you are subscribed.
 They are designed to confirm your identity and your decision to enter into a transaction.
 Confirmation e-mails often contain important instructions about your transaction.
 If you do not wish to receive confirmation e-mails, do not sign up for services or products on this website.

 If you want to delete your identifying NPPI, including your e-mail address, or if you no longer are interested in a service found on this website, you may request deletion of your identifying NPPI or deactivation by contacting customer service at http://support.credit.com.
+We will retain your information for as long as your account is active or as needed to provide you services.
 In the event that certain information cannot be deleted (because, for example, the information is being retained to document compliance or to ensure that Credit.com can enforce its legal rights), we may not delete such information.
 Information entered on the Credit.com website will be automatically updated each time you apply for a new or different service.
 In addition, we will deactivate your account when you send such a request to http://support.credit.com.
 Please note that deactivation of your account will not necessarily result in the deletion of your NPPI.

 If Credit.com is involved in a merger, acquisition, or sale of all or a portion of its assets, your NPPI or other information may be disclosed to third parties concerned or their professional advisors.
 In the event of such a transaction, the NPPI held by Credit.com will be among the assets transferred to the buyer.